-In 1996, the FCC, working with the FDA, the U.S. Environmental Protection Agency, and other agencies, established RF exposure safety guidelines for wireless phones in the United States.
-Before a wireless phone model is available for sale to the public, it must be tested by the manufacturer and certified to the FCC that it does not exceed limits established by the FCC.
-One of these limits is expressed as a Specific Absorption Rate, or "SAR."
-SAR is a measure of the rate of absorption of RF energy in the body.
+In 1996, the FCC, working with the FDA, the U.S. Environmental Protection Agency, and other agencies, established RF exposure safety guidelines for wireless phones in the United States, Before, a wireless phone model is available for sale to the public, it must be tested by the manufacturer and certified to the ECC that it does not exceed limits established by the FCC.
+One of these limits is expressed as a Specific Absorption Rate, or "SAR," SAR is a measure of the rate of absorption of RF energy in the body.
 Tests for SAR are conducted with the phone transmitting at its highest power level in all tested frequency bands.
 Since 1996, the FCC has required that the SAR of handheld wireless phones not exceed 1.6 watts per kilogram, averaged over one gram of tissue.
 Although the SAR is determined at the highest power level, the actual SAR value of a wireless phone while operating can be less than the reported SAR value.
 This is because the SAR value may vary from call to call, depending on factors such as proximity to a cell site, the proximity of the phone to the body while in use, and the use of hands-free devices.
-Before a phone model is available for sale to the public, it must be tested and certified to the FCC that it does not exceed the limit established by the government-adopted requirement for safe exposure.
-The tests are performed in positions and locations (e.g., at the ear and worn on the body) as required by the FCC for each model.